 Managing your data

 Ask your IT provider to discuss how to include appropriate data management practices into planning for data storage and backup

 This website will help get you started with information on the effective management of data you are creating through your research — including developing a data management plan for your grant or project proposal, archiving data at the end of your project and sharing data with other researchers as appropriate.

-If you're a member of the Duke community, Library Data and GIS Services is available to help you with your data management planning.
+If you're a member of the Duke community, Perkins Library Data and Visualization Services is available to help you with your data management planning.
 Contact firstname.lastname@example.org or view our walk-in consulting schedule.
 We can advise you and connect you with others who may be able to provide the support you need to execute your data management plans.

 See other sources of help at Duke related to data management.

 Some sources of guidance on data management from other universities:

 Funding Agency Requirements

 Many funding agencies require data management plans for different reasons.
 Tailor your plan to the goals and requirements of the funding agency.
 Funders often ask how you will: